crest-summit/summit-docs/docs/Navigation/indicators.md

     Note: Only support staff marked as Lead Support Staff will receive internal notifications on a proposal.

 # Color Tags
 An optional feature that allows the User to color code each proposal is available through the color tag feature.
-The color tags can be accessed by right clicking on the proposal in the summary pane or accessing the action menu:
+The color tags can be by the action menu while in the proposal:

 ![Choosing Color Tags](../images/navigation/NavProp_ChoosingColorTags.jpg)